acamposruiz/reallery/readme.md

 ## Step 4: Image files

 Create a folder for each section of your gallery inside ./content/<SECTION_KEY_X>/images/.
 Inside this folder you have to copy all the images files.

+# Run Example
+If you want to run [reallery.com](http://www.reallery.com/) locally it's simple.
+1. Switch branch: **git checkout example/mbuonarroti**
+1. Start any server on local finder.
+As for example http-server npm package or anything else.